iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

 6. Continous Monitoring:?

 ### 5. Setup Sample CI/CD using Jenkins, QA and Prod Servers.
-1. Setup of Jenkins \
+1. Setup of Jenkins
-a.
-Create 3 AWS "ubuntu 20" instances \
+- Create 3 AWS "ubuntu 20" instances
-b.
-Name the first one as Jenkins second as QAServer and third as ProdServer \
+- Name the first one as Jenkins second as QAServer and third as ProdServer
-c.
-Connect to Jenkins AWS instances using git bash \
+- Connect to Jenkins AWS instances using git bash
-d.
-Update the apt repository
+- Update the apt repository
 ```
   sudo apt-get update
 ```
-e.
-Install jdk
+- Install jdk
 ```
   sudo apt-get install -y openjdk-8-jdk
 ```
-f.
-Install git and maven
+- Install git and maven
 ```
   sudo apt-get install -y git maven
 ```
-g.
-Download jenkins.war
+- Download jenkins.war
 ```
   wget https://get.jenkins.io/war-stable/2.249.1/jenkins.war
 ```
-h.
-To start jenkins
+- To start jenkins
 ```
   java -jar jenkins.war
 ```
-i.
-To access jenkins from a browser
+- To access jenkins from a browser
 ```
   https://public_ip_of_jenkinserver:8080
 ```
-j.
-Unlock Jenkins by entering the admin password
+- Unlock Jenkins by entering the admin password
-k.
-Click on "Install Suggested plugins"
+- Click on "Install Suggested plugins"
-l.
-Create first admin user
+- Create first admin user
-m.
-Click on Continue--->Finish--->Save
+- Click on Continue--->Finish--->Save

 2. Setup of QA and ProdServers
 a.
 Connect to QAServer AWS instance using git bash